Definition

 EU JRC Publishes 2025 EURL ECVAM Status Report on Non-Animal Methods and Previews 2026 Animal-Testing Phase-Out Roadmap

-The EU JRC has released its 2025 status report on non-animal methods, serving as the evidence base for a 2026 roadmap to phase out animal testing.
-Businesses should prepare for a shift in regulatory data requirements as the EU accelerates the integration of alternative methods into chemical and product safety assessments.
+The EU JRC has published its 2025 status report on non-animal methods, establishing the technical foundation for a 2026 roadmap to phase out animal testing.
+Companies should anticipate a significant shift in regulatory data requirements as the EU accelerates the transition toward alternative methods for chemical and product safety assessments.

 ECHA Schedules 2026 Science Seminar, IUCLID 6 Webinar and Drinking Water Directive Workshops